Priyanshu2743/Personal__PortFolio/README.md

 <h1 align="center"> Personal__Portfolio </h1>

-## Available Scripts
+## Personal_PortFolio
-In the project directory, you can run:
+In this repository, there is the website code for my personal portfolio

 ### `npm start`
 Runs the app in the development mode.